![]() |

 Allergy warning ∞

 Always read all ingredients.
-For example, my dates may contain nuts.
+For example, my dates may contain nuts and may contain pits.

 Tools ∞